 5306 Seminar: Studies and Research Techniques in English Literature (3-0).
-Topics include subjects like those named below and are announced in the Schedule of courses for the semester in which they are offered: Shakespeare; British Novel; Romanticism; Victorian Poets.
+Topics include subjects like those named below and are announced in the Schedule of courses for the semester in which they are offered: Shakespeare; British Novel; Victorian Poets; Contemporary Fiction.
 May be repeated for credit when the topic varies.

 5307 Seminar: Studies and Research Techniques in American Literature (3-0).
-Topics include subjects like those named below and are announced in the Schedule of courses for the semester in which they are offered: Transcendentalism; American Romanticism; Rise of Realism; Twentieth-Century Fiction.
+Topics include subjects like those named below and are announced in the Schedule of courses for the semester in which they are offered: Thoreau; American Short Fiction; Southern Fiction; Twentieth-Century Fiction.
 May be repeated for credit when the topic varies.

 5308 Studies and Research Techniques in the English Language (3-0).
-A study of specific problems concerned with language, such as structural and transformational grammar, dialectical variants, semantic development, and phonological change.
+A study of specific problems concerned with the English language.
+May be repeated for credit when the topic varies.